-Information - enough info to get involved, let people know the difference involved, let people know the difference
+Information - enough info to get involved, let people know the difference it will make.
+Inform about changes

 What does it do to meet this standard?

 Website, newsletter, facebook, twitter and txt updates, which young people help write, notice boards and meetings